 - Brown.
 If you feed your baby formula, his or her bowel movements might become light brown and pasty.

 As you change your baby's diapers, pay attention to the consistency of his or her bowel movements.
 Breast-fed babies often have loose, watery stools.
-However, especially watery bowel movements might indicate diarrhea — and bowel movements that look like pebbles could indicate constipation.
+However, very watery bowel movements might indicate diarrhea — and bowel movements that look like pebbles could indicate constipation.

 If you're concerned about the color or consistency of your baby's bowel movements, contact your baby's doctor.
 This is especially important if your baby's bowel movements are:

-- Black after the first few days after birth
+- Still black several days after birth

 - Red or bloody